MENU

 Mental Health, Substance Abuse Prevention and Public Safety Funding

 The Chamber supports increasing access to quality mental health and substance abuse prevention.
 Focusing on this health care crisis may prevent more serious and costly problems from developing.
 Such measures may also help municipalities from managing crime by addressing mental health issues and reducing substance abuse while better managing the homeless population.
 The Chamber supports creating and developing programs to keep and attract more healthcare professionals.
-Some of our largest employers have indicated that health care is an essential aspect of economic development, the local healthcare system is critical to our community.

 Community Revitalization Funding